-On April 19, 2013 we announced that the New Zealand Cabinet has authorized the New Zealand Ministry of Defense (MoD) to enter into an approximately \$120 million contract for the purchase of ten SH-2G(I) Super Seasprite aircraft, spare parts, a full mission flight simulator, and related logistics support.
-We anticipate the contract will call for the aircraft to be delivered over an approximately three-year period with revenue recognition beginning in 2013.
+On May 6, 2013, we announced that the New Zealand Ministry of Defence (MoD) entered into a \$120.6 million contract for the purchase of ten SH-2G(I) Super Seasprite aircraft, spare parts, a full mission flight simulator, and related logistics support.
+The contract calls for the aircraft to be delivered over an approximately three-year period.